indirect/andre.arko.net/_posts/2012-03-07-bridge-mode-on-zyxel-p-663hn-51-dsl-modems.md

 <img src="{% postfile router-2.jpg %}" style="width: auto">

+Be sure to turn off NAT, DHCP, and IP address assignment now, before you turn on bridge mode.
+Apparently, they aren't turned off, but the UI to disable them disappears once bridging is enabled.
+(Thanks, Craig Paxton.)

 You'll want to click "Next" at least once, until you eventually end up at a page that lets you choose bridge mode.
 Click the radio button labelled "Bridging", and then push "Next" some more:

 <img src="{% postfile router-3.jpg %}" style="width: auto">